Vladimir Lenin – Leader of the proletarian revolution

 On January 14 (January 1, old style), 1918 there was the first assassination attempt on Lenin’s life.
 Lenin, his sister and a friend of Lenin, the Swiss figure of the international communist movement and the socialist Friedrich Platt were in the car which was fired on by unknown.
 Platt was wounded.
 Only after several years Prince Ivan Shakhovskoy took responsibility for the assassination attempt, he gave half a million rubles for this purpose.

-About the second planned attempt became known when a soldier who introduced himself as a Knight of St. George Spiridonov came to Bonch-Bruevich.
+About the second planned attempt it became known when a soldier who introduced himself as a Knight of St. George Spiridonov came to Bonch-Bruevich.
 The soldier said that he was offered 20 thousand rubles in gold to hunt down and, if possible, kill the head of the Soviet government.
 It was found out that it was the Union of Knights of St. George in Petrograd who wanted to see the leader dead.
 On January 22, 1918 security officers raided on the organizers.
 Participants were taken red-handed: there were rifles, revolvers, hand bombs in the apartment.

 August 30, 1918